unkcpz/rsdos/README.md

 - [ ] benchmark on optimize/validate/backup ...
 - [ ] own rust benchmark on detail performance tuning.
 - [ ] hide direct write to packs and shading with same loose structure
+- [ ] Use `sled` as k-v DB backend which should have better performance than sqlite.
 - [ ] `io_uring`

 ## Design